Call us free on 0808 168 9540

 Great crested newt and pool frog are the only British amphibians which are European Protected Species (EPS).
 The pool frog is very rare and unlikely to be found on development sites.
 However, developers need to be aware of the possibility of great crested newts being present on their land and the implications of their presence.

-The team at Phlorum are able to advise on great crested newt issues and liaise with planning authorities if required.
+The team at Phlorum are able to advise on amphibian and great crested newt surveys and issues and liaise with planning authorities if required.
 We have experienced surveyors who are licensed to undertake presence/absence and population assessment surveys and in addition we are able to compile European Protected Species Mitigation (EPSM) licence applications.

 Badgers and their setts are protected under the Protection of Badgers Act (1992) which makes it an offence to disturb a badger while it is within a sett or to damage or destroy a sett.

-If the presence of badgers is suspected on a development site, then an assessment will need to be carried out.
+If the presence of badgers is suspected on a development site, then a badger survey and assessment will need to be carried out.
 A Development Licence will be required for any works likely to affect an active badger sett or disturb badgers occupying a sett.

 All species of bats are protected in the UK.
 Bats utilise a variety of places for roosting, breeding and hibernating and developers need to be aware of the possible presence of bats on their land and the implications for development.